Vahor/n8n-kit/packages/n8n-cli/README.md

 - If no match is found, a new workflow is created
 - If a match is found, the existing workflow is updated

+Note: The cli will never delete workflows.
+If you want to delete a workflow, you can do it manually in n8n.

 **Example:**
 ```sh
 bunx @vahor/n8n deploy --yes